bisgardo/dupe-nukem/README.md

 Builds structure of directory `<dir>` and dumps it, along with all sizes, modification times, and hashes (in JSON).

-A skip expression `<expr>` may be used to make the command skip certain files and directories like '.git', '.stack-work', 'vendor', 'node_modules', '.DS_Store', etc.
+A skip expression `<expr>` may be used to make the command skip certain files and directories like `.git`, `.stack-work`, `vendor`, `node_modules`, `.DS_Store`, etc.
 The skip expression may either specify these names literally as a comma-separated list or point to a file `<f>` that contains a name for each non-empty line using the expression `@<f>`.

-A reference file `<file>` from a previous call to `scan` may be provided to use as a cache for file hashes.
+The result file `<file>` of a previous `scan` may be provided for use as a "cache" for hashes of files that didn't change since that previous run:
-The hashes of scanned files will be looked up in this file as long as the file sizes match.
+As long as the size and modification time of any given file being scanned matches what's in the cache file, then the hash is simply read from that file.
-As a sanity check, the root name (path, really) of the cache must match that of the root (with symlinks evaluated).
+As a sanity check, the root name (which, as mentioned below, is an absolute path) of the cache must match that of the root (with any symlinks evaluated).
-If the filename ends with `.gz`, it will automatically be gzip decompressed.
+If the filename ends with `.gz`, then the file is automatically decompressed.

 The root directory "name" in the JSON output is the absolute path of `<dir>`.
-The commands below might provide some way of understanding what a path from one context (scan) means in others (matching, validating, etc.).
+The other commands are likely going to provide ways of understanding what a path from one context (scan) means in others (matching, validating, etc.) as different actions may happen on different hosts.

 The command is intended to also be able to scan archive files, but this feature is not yet implemented.